MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp-autoir-actions.md

 ms.topic: conceptual
 ---

-# Approve or reject actions related to automated investigation and remediation in Microsoft 365
+# Approve or reject actions related to automated investigation and remediation in Microsoft Threat Protection

 **Applies to**:
 - Microsoft 365